kouridakis/Bertilware-Vault/README.md

 **Linux:** You can use the same jar file as with Windows.

+**MacOS:** The same jar file should work as well, though it has not been tested.

 The setup executable is compiled using Inno Setup and include:
 * A jar file, compiled using Apache Maven.
 * An executable file, compiled using Launch4j.
-* A bundled Java Runtime Environment, compiled by running jlink on an Eclipse Adoptium JDK, that also includes JavaFX.
+* A bundled Java Runtime Environment, compiled by running jlink on an Eclipse Adoptium JDK.
 * A license file.
 * An icon file.